A globalized inexact semismooth Newton method for strongly convex optimal control problems: Numerical experiments

 We used the same discretization and setup as in the previous experiment.
 The solution for two different values of $\alpha \in \{ 10^{-8}, 10^{-10}\}$ and for a discretization with $h=2.83 \cdot 10^{-3}$ can be found in \cref{fig2}.
 The control is zero on a large part of the domain.
 On the interface of the regions between $u=0$ and $u\ne0$ the control exhibits scattering behavior: it oscillates between upper and lower bounds, where the oscillations increase with decreasing mesh size and parameter $\alpha$.
 The results of computations for different values of $\alpha$ are reported in \cref{table4}.
 As one can see, the iteration number grows much stronger with decreasing $\alpha$ than in the previous experiment.
 Most of these iterations are spent in damping oscillations of the control variable in the region, where the control eventually is zero.
 In addition, the inner CG iteration also took considerably more steps than for the previous experiment.

 That lead us to consider a nested iteration approach: here the iteration for some value $\alpha = 10^{-(k+1)}$ is started with the result for the value $\alpha = 10^{-k}$.
 The results can be found in \cref{table5}.
 There the column 'iterations' denotes the number of iterations when started with the solution of the previous iterations.
 For this warm-started semismooth Newton the number of iterations per value of $\alpha$ stays constant.
-In addition, the cumulated iteration numbers are still less than those for the experiment in \cref{table4}.
+In addition, the cumulated iteration numbers are still less than those for the experiment in \cref{table4}, and the inner CG iteration numbers do not grow as severely as in that setting.

 For this example, the usage of the variational discretization did not give any advantage like in the previous experiment, so we chose not to report the corresponding numbers.